Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 is evaluated as "line1\nline2\nline3\n".

-To construct an empty string :
+To construct an empty string:

 ~~~
 ```